Filtrations on Springer fiber cohomology and Kostka polynomials: Abstract

 \section{Abstract}

 We prove a conjecture which expresses the bigraded Poisson-de Rham homology of the nilpotent cone of a semisimple Lie algebra in terms of the generalized (one-variable) Kostka polynomials, via a formula suggested by Lusztig.
-This can be viewed as a bigrading on the cohomology of the flag variety; via W-algebras, we similarly obtain bigradings on the cohomology of all Springer fibers.
-In particular, this computes the grading on the zeroth Poisson homology of all classical finite W-algebras as well as the filtration on the zeroth Hochschild homology of all quantum finite W-algebras, and we generalize to all homology degrees.
-Via the Springer correspondence, our result produces a graded multiplicity space isomorphic to every irreducible representation of the Weyl group with Hilbert series given by the Kostka polynomial.
+This allows us to construct a canonical family of filtrations on the flag variety cohomology, and hence on irreducible representations of the Weyl group, whose Hilbert series are given by the generalized Kostka polynomials.
+We deduce consequences for the cohomology of all Springer fibers.
+In particular, this computes the grading on the zeroth Poisson homology of all classical finite W-algebras, as well as the filtration on the zeroth Hochschild homology of all quantum finite W-algebras, and we generalize to all homology degrees.
 As a consequence, we deduce a conjecture of Proudfoot on symplectic duality, relating in type A the Poisson homology of Slodowy slices to the intersection cohomology of nilpotent orbit closures.
-We also give an analogue of our main theorem in the setting of mirabolic D-modules.
+In the last section, we give an analogue of our main theorem in the setting of mirabolic D-modules.